saltstack/salt/doc/topics/jobs/job_cache.rst

 The external job cache setting instructs the minions to directly contact the data store.
 This scenario is helpful when the data store needs to be made available to the minions.
-This can be an effective way to share historic data across an infrastructure as data can be retrived from the external job cache via the ``ret`` execution module.
+This can be an effective way to share historic data across an infrastructure as data can be retrieved from the external job cache via the ``ret`` execution module.

 To configure the external job cache, set up a returner database in the manner